 Geodesic Dome Strut Length Calculator

-The underlying idea is that each strut is a chord of a sphere.
+The geodesic dome strut lengths on this page come from the chord of a sphere.
 If the central angle between two dome vertices is θ, and the sphere radius is R, then the chord length L is:

 Formula: L = 2 R sin(θ / 2)